Box2D 3.1.0

 b2Vec2 translation = {10.0f, -5.0f};

-Otherwise, shape-casts are setup identically to ray-casts.
+Otherwise, shape-casts are setup similarly to ray-casts.
 You can expect shape-casts to generally be slower than ray-casts.
 So only use a shape-cast if a ray-cast won't do.

 Just like ray-casts, shape-casts results may be sent to the callback in any order.
 If you need multiple sorted results, you will need to write some code to collect and sort the results.